Redirection Controller Using Reinforcement Learning

-\begin{IEEEbiography}[{ }]{Michitaka Hirose} graduated at Graduate School of Engineering, the University of Tokyo (1979) and received the Doctor of Engineering from Graduate School of Engineering, the University of Tokyo (1982).
-His research interests include human interfaces, interactive computer graphics, wearable computers and virtual reality.
-He is in a position of leadership on Japanese virtual reality research community, and has been investigator of number of international and national research and development projects.
-For example, he was a project leader of Scalable Virtual Reality Project of TAO (Telecommunications Advancement Organization of Japan, is the predecessor of NICT) and developed a tele-immersion communication system which connects between CAVE-type immersive environments through the large-bandwidth gigabit communication network.
-He is a member of the ACM, IEEE and the former president of Virtual Reality Society of Japan (VRSJ). \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Michitaka Hirose} received his M.Sc. and Ph.D. degrees in engineering from the Graduate School of Engineering, the University of Tokyo in 1979 and 1982, respectively.
+His research interests include human–machine interaction, human-computer interface, interactive computer graphics, wearable computers, and virtual reality.
+He is in a position of leadership in the Japanese Virtual Reality Research community, and has been the Primary Investigator in several international and national research and development projects.
+He was a Project Leader of the Scalable Virtual Reality Project of the Telecommunications Advancement Organization (TAO) of Japan (the predecessor of NICT), and developed a tele-immersion communication system that connects between CAVE-type immersive environments through the large-bandwidth gigabit communication network.
+He is a member of the ACM and IEEE is a former president of the Virtual Reality Society of Japan (VRSJ). \end{IEEEbiography}

 \EOD